Becoming a Franchisee

 What support will I get when the store is being constructed?

-Throughout the construction of your store you’ll be assigned a Banjo’s consultant who will project manage all aspects of the works from plumbing and electrical, to fridges.
+Throughout the construction of your store you’ll liaise with Banjo’s Store Development team who will project manage all aspects of the works from plumbing and electrical, to fridges.
 Banjo’s sets stores up to a point where they are ready to open.
-Whilst all care is taken to ensure that the construction is a smooth as possible, delays can and do occur.
+Whilst all care is taken to ensure that the construction is as smooth as possible, delays can and do occur.
 Given the nature of construction Banjo’s will consult you on any significant alterations or delays in the plans.

 What support will I get to initially staff my store?